 Water-based paints have improved over the years and are quickly replacing the use of solvent-based paint.
 Waterborne paints feature acrylic emulsions that now offer a faster drying time, similar to solvent paints.
 It also has less odor and greater durability.

 Our team at AMM Collision is trained to provide an exceptional paint job to your vehicle using waterborne paints.
 Give us a call today for a free estimate.

 The first cars available for purchase did not offer a variety of color choices.
 All the vehicles were in black because the luxury was owning a car, not the color.
 Now there are a variety of colors and styles for auto paint, and you can have any or all of them on your car.

 Auto painting is no longer about applying a coat and making sure it is even.
 Giving a vehicle depth and a unique appearance takes skill and training.

-Types of Paint
+Types of paint

-There is a period of work involved with auto painting to keep in mind.
-If the entire vehicle is being painted, there is prep work to remove any parts on the car that are not being painted.
-Once that process is complete, the body needs to be sanded to create a fresh surface for the new paint to be applied.
-Depending on the amount of work that needs to be done, the process could take a minimum of a few days to a week or more.
-If this is a vehicle you drive every day, you will need to consider getting a rental or finding other means of transportation.
+There is prep work to remove parts on the car that are not being painted.
+Then, once that process is complete, the body needs to be sanded to create a fresh surface for the new paint to be applied.